passivestar/quickmenu/MANUAL.md

 # Quick Menu Operators

 This list contains descriptions for each quick menu operator.
 Some of the operators are default blender operators and are included in quick menu because the default hotkey for it is not left hand friendly.
-Default blender operators are in ***cursive***.
+The default blender operators are in ***cursive***.

 ## General